Crispy Butter Chicken Pasties

-Butter chicken pasties… what’s not to love about them?
-Butter chicken is an all-time favourite in our house and added to that crispy pastry.
-Who can resist that?
+Chrisy Butter chicken pasties… what’s not to love about them?
+Butter chicken is an all-time favourite.
+Add to that a crispy pastry.
+Who can resist that combination?
 I know I can’t.
+Just the thought of a creamy butter chicken covered in crisp flaky pastry makes my mouth water.
 And I’m sure once you try it, you will have a hard time saying no as well.

 Once you have butter chicken, all you need is 4 other ingredients to make these amazing treats.